 Turkish people were allowed to stay, just in this area of Thrace.

-It’s a perplexity – a riddle of peoples and belongings that even the locals don’t really have ready-answers for.
+It was a perplexity – a riddle of peoples and belongings that even the locals don’t really have ready-answers for.

-Giristroula’s school is a mixed school, but only 20 years ago most of the ‘Muslim’ students – Muslim being the term the Greek state uses for both Turks and Pomakis – were taught solely in Muslim-only schools.
+Giristroula’s school was a mixed school, but only 20 years ago most of the ‘Muslim’ students – Muslim being the term the Greek state uses for both Turks and Pomakis – were taught solely in Muslim-only schools.